-Glasgow is a great place to be a student.
+There are so many reasons to study in Glasgow — it's a fantastic city with a lot to offer students.
 As Scotland’s largest and most diverse city, you’ll always find something to do, and the city’s friendly people will make you feel at home as soon as you arrive.
-There are loads of reasons to choose Glasgow as your study destination, but we’ve narrowed it down to our top 7:
+Here are 7 reasons why you should study in Glasgow:

 1. Scottish culture